elixir-webrtc/ex_webrtc/guides/introduction/forwarding.md

 // these will be the tracks that we added using `PeerConnection.add_track` pc.ontrack = event => videoPlayer.srcObject = event.stream[0];

-// sending/receiving the offer/answer/candidates to the other peer is your responsiblity pc.onicecandidate = event => send_to_other_peer(event.candidate);
+// sending/receiving the offer/answer/candidates to the other peer is your responsibility pc.onicecandidate = event => send_to_other_peer(event.candidate);
 on_cand_received(cand => pc.addIceCandidate(cand));

 // remember that we set up the Elixir app to just handle the incoming offer
-// so we need to generate and send it (an thus, start the negotiation) here const offer = await pc.createOffer();
+// so we need to generate and send it (and thus, start the negotiation) here const offer = await pc.createOffer();
 await pc.setLocalDescription(offer)
 send_offer_to_other_peer(offer);